Parthxx/news-/README.md

 Overview
 Features
 Technologies Used
-Installation & Setup
+Installation
-Folder Structure
+Project Structure
-SEO & Performance Optimization
+SEO Optimisation
-Contribution Guidelines
+Contribution
 License
 Contact
 Overview
-Fan Media is a fast, responsive, and SEO-optimized football news website built for football fans, ultras, and sports enthusiasts.
-The platform delivers the latest football news, match reports, and exclusive insights in an engaging and user-friendly format.
+Fan Media is a responsive and SEO-optimised football news platform designed for fans, ultras, and sports enthusiasts.
+It delivers the latest news, match reports, and insights in an intuitive and fast-loading format.

 Features
-* Fully Responsive Design – Optimized for all screen sizes
-* SEO-Optimized Structure – Uses meta tags, semantic HTML, and Open Graph protocol
-* Fast Loading & Performance Optimized – Lightweight and efficient code
-* News Section – Structured content for better readability
+Fully responsive design for all screen sizes SEO-optimised with meta tags, structured data, and Open Graph integration Fast loading with efficient HTML, CSS, and JavaScript Organised news layout for better readability
-* Dark Theme UI – Designed for an immersive user experience
+Dark mode for an improved user experience
 Technologies Used
-Frontend: HTML5, CSS3 (Grid & Flexbox), JavaScript
+HTML5, CSS3 (Grid & Flexbox), JavaScript
-Hosting Compatibility: GitHub Pages, Netlify, Vercel Installation & Setup
+Compatible with GitHub Pages, Netlify, and Vercel Installation
-1. Clone the Repository
+Clone the Repository
 bash
 Copy
 Edit
 git clone https://github.com/your-username/fan-media.git
 cd fan-media
-2. Open in Browser
+Open in Browser
-Open index.html directly in your browser or use a local server.
+Open index.html in your browser.

-3. Run with Live Server (Optional)
+Run with Live Server (Optional) bash
-If using VS Code, you can launch with Live Server for better development experience.
+Copy
+Edit
+npm install -g live-server
+live-server

-Folder Structure
+Project Structure
 graphql
 Copy
 Edit